CourtneyD2/reactbasedpokedex/README.md

 https://courtneyd2.github.io/reactbasedpokedex/

-Leanring react by using pokemon and the pokemon api
+Learning react by using pokemon and the pokemon api to pull images